How to Choose Best Lights for Your Clothing Store

 Even though incandescent lighting has a good illumination factor, they consume more electricity than some of their more power-saving alternatives.

-With that factor in mind, people still prefer this type of lighting as their standard and general lighting for their stores.
+With that factor in mind, people still prefer this type of lighting as their standard and general clothing store lighting.

 2. Halogen